Oil Pie Crust

 Some of these tips are repeated in the “Jenny’s Notes” section immediately following the recipe, so you can reference them should you choose to print the recipe. :)

 This post may contain affiliate links.
 If you make a purchase using these links, Jennyblogs may receive a small commission, at no extra cost to you.
 This helps to support Jennyblogs.
+Where possible, links are prioritized to small businesses, and American companies and products made in the USA for American readers.
 For further information see the privacy policy.
 Grazie!

 Recipe from my mom